CornSnek/keystroke_player/README.md

 WaitUntilButton command (clicked) = `wait_buttonc=[1-5];`

-    This command blocks the macro program until the mouse button has been held down. wait_buttonc makes it so that next button clicks are required instead of holding down.
+    This command blocks the macro program until the mouse button has been held down.
+    This also prevents future button presses from this button to be used normally. wait_buttonc makes it so that next button clicks are required instead of holding down.
     Appending ! to wait_button inverts so that the program checks if it is not held down.
     1=Left, 2=Middle, 3=Right, 4=Wheel Up, 5=Wheel Down